VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 </div>

 2. vmagent also can accept Datadog metrics format.
-Depending on where vmagent will forward data, pick the 1 or 2 URL formats.
+Depending on where vmagent will forward data, pick the single-node or cluster URL formats.

 ### Sending metrics to Datadog and VictoriaMetrics